datacontract/datacontract-cli/README.md

 ```
  Usage: datacontract export [OPTIONS] [LOCATION]

- Convert data contract to a specific format. console.prints to stdout.
+ Convert data contract to a specific format.
+Prints to stdout or to the specified output file.

 ╭─ Arguments ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │   location      [LOCATION]  The location (url or path) of the data contract yaml. [default: datacontract.yaml]                                                          │